jarrettv/Mini-V/docs/BuildGuide.md

   * Note: your Y-rail needs to be cut precisely for this design
 * Add T-nuts to each using M3x10 (2) then slide-in between extrusions
 * Use calipers and set to 140mm from very top to top of mount
-  * Note: you should see 245mm from lower extrustion to bottom of mount
+  * Note: you should see 245mm from top of lower extrustion to bottom of mount
   * Note: this is a critical measurement for this build so take your time to get it right
   * TODO: Add diagram
 * Tighten down Y-rail mount on both sides